-Advising for Spring and Summer 2020 will take place from Monday, October 28, 2019 through Wednesday, November 19, 2019.
-Spring and Summer course registration takes place from Monday, October 28, 2019 to Wednesday, November 19, 2019.
+Spring and Summer course registration takes place from Monday, October 26, 2020 to Tuesday, November 17, 2020.
 Continuing students who do not sign up for classes during this period will be charged a late fee by the Cashiers Office.

-For a brief description of courses offered in the UNCG MSIB Program, please view The Graduate School Bulletin.Click here for more details about advising
+For a brief description of courses offered in the UNCG MSIB Program, please view The Graduate School Bulletin.Advisor Evaluation Apply to Graduate

 Graduate Career Services